MarkVestergaard/PCMCalculator/README.md

 9. Saving results in CSV format and ROIs in NIfTI, NPZ, and/or animated GIF format
 ---

-Please see following reference for research studies where **PCMCalculator** has been used.
+Please see the following references for research studies in which **PCMCalculator** has been used.

 Reproducibility of cerebral blood flow, oxygen metabolism, and lactate and N-acetyl-aspartate concentrations measured using magnetic resonance imaging and spectroscopy
 Signe Sloth Madsen, Ulrich Lindberg, Sohail Asghar, Karsten Skovgaard Olsen, Kirsten Møller, Henrik Bo Wiberg Larsson, Mark Bitsch Vestergaard.